mabel912/ETL-Project-Shop-Smarter/README.md

 ### Findings

 * After doing research on prices across various zipcodes, we found that Walmart offers a 2 day ship to store meaning that no store has to have everything in stock.
 The products are available online and can be shipped to any other Walmart stores within 2 days, if needed.
 This makes the location of the store irrelevant as far as price comparison.
-Therefore, we shifted the focus pulling the top 20 trending products and then identifying which, if any, of our randomly selecting products are one of the top 20 trending products.
+Therefore, we shifted the focus on pulling data from three sources (product information, product reviews & )into one table.
+The merged table gives the shopper a comprehensive overview of the selected item.
+It indicates the price, the review score and the number of reviews for each item.
+As a shopper, this information is vital in terms of making a determination if you would like to buy a product.

 ### Coding Style